cometadata/.github/profile/README.md

 ## Getting Involved

 COMET is in the process of setting up a Github space for ideas and feedback from the COMET community.
-In the meantime, please contact COMET's Project Lead, Dione Mentis, at [dione.mentis@datacite.org](mailto:dione.mentis@datacite.org)
+In the meantime, please open an issue in the relevant repo listed above or contact COMET's Project Lead, Dione Mentis, at [dione.mentis@datacite.org](mailto:dione.mentis@datacite.org)